drop-games/eb-docs/docs/Game.md

 ## Core gameplay

 Hyperblade is a third-person fighter game that revolves around melee weapons and 1v1 duels.
-The gameplay is dynamic yet super competitive, and everything is built with cross-play in mind, so even mobile players can enjoy battling on the arenas of Hyperblade with relative ease.
+The gameplay is dynamic yet super competitive, and since it's built with cross-play in mind, even mobile players can enjoy battling on the arenas of Hyperblade with relative ease.

 _Duel your opponents in a classic rounds system, you have 90 seconds in each round to defeat your opponent three times.
 Or try any different game mode, maybe even a social one where you just hang out with your friends in the dojo.
-Play even offline versus bots or in the singleplayer campaigns._
+Play even offline versus bots or in singleplayer campaigns._

 ## Key Mechanics

 Hyperblade puts a heavy emphasis on letting players find their own individualistic fighting style, and the overall game design reflects that.
-To allow the players to build their own style, the game lets players to choose a combination of a character and a sword type.
-Each of which adds their distinctive augmentations to the overall gameplay experience.
+To allow the players to build their own style, the game lets players to choose a combination of a character and a sword type, each of which adds their distinctive augmentations to the overall gameplay experience.

-Each character has a set of unique attack moves and an one-of gameplay ability.
+Every character has a set of unique attack moves and an one-of gameplay ability.
 The attacks are separated into 3 attack stances: the light, medium, and heavy stance.
 Characters have different number of attacks in every stance, e.g. a 'nimble' character would have more light attacks than a 'tank' character.
-Attacks then can be chained into a combo.
-And combos can contain attacks from any stance.
+Attacks then can be chained into a combo, where combos can contain attacks from any stance.

 <ThemedImage style={{width: "30rem", maxWidth: "100%"}} alt="Combos graph" sources={{    light: useBaseUrl('../img/game/Combos-light-mode.png'),    dark: useBaseUrl('../img/game/Combos-dark-mode.png'),  }}/>
 <br/>